TheChymera/chymeric_tutorials/source/_posts/2014-07-19-1v1-risk-strategy.markdown

 It follows that you should:

 ####AR1 - Attack if you have 4 or more troops on a territory
-Even if the adversary has more troops on a territory, it is still beneficial to attack until your troop count in the adjacent territory is close to 3.
+Even if the adversary has more defenders than you have attackers, it is still beneficial to attack until your troop count in the attacking territory is close to 3.
 This is not necessarily in the hope of conquering his territory (though for troop counts exceeding **15v16**, this might actually be the case - as shown [here](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf)).
 It might *seem* like you are weakening your defense, but in fact your troops are more efficient at causing attrition in your opponent's ranks ranks if used for an attack rather than kept for "defense".